koszkota/tictactoe/Readme.md

 - `cd tictactoe`
 - `export GOPATH=$HOME/path/to-tictactoe`
 - run `echo $GOPATH` to check if the path is correct.
 I placed the directory on root, and so the path for me was: `Users/<my_name>/tictactoe`
-- run `go get github.com/logrunorgru/aurora` to get the dependency
+- run `go get github.com/logrunorgru/aurora` and `go get github.com/tj/go-spin` to get the dependencies
 - `go run main.go`

 (If you want to run or test the project using an IDE, remember to change the `$GOPATH` in project's settings in the IDE.)

-## How to test it
+## How to test it (98.8% coverage)
-In order to run all tests, go to the root directory and run: `$ go test ./...` This command should run all tests in current directory and all of its subdirectories.
+In order to run all tests, on the root level run `cd src/tictactoe` and run: `$ go test ./...` This command should run all tests in current directory and all of its subdirectories.
 As a result, you'll see a list of directories marked as `ok` when they have tests or `?` in case of no test files.